GitbookIO/node-gitbook-api/README.md

-GitBook API Client
+node-gitbook-api
 ==========

-This is a node client library for the GitBook (https://www.gitbook.io) API.
+This is a javascript/node client library for the GitBook (https://www.gitbook.com) API.

+This API is promise-based.

 ## Installation